Hackensack Child Custody Attorneys

 An Overview of Child Custody Laws in New Jersey

 An understanding of New Jersey’s laws on child custody in divorce or separation matters requires a familiarity with N.J.S.A.
 9:2-4.
 This is New Jersey’s custody statute, and is where the state’s public policy on the subject is contained.
+Our Hackensack child custody lawyers are well versed in New Jersey's laws and are prepared to help you navigate your custody battle.

 The court will base their custody decisions on the best interest of the child or children.
 They seek to ensure that minors’ lives are not disrupted by divorce by encouraging co-parenting and joint custody, unless in cases of proven abuse.
 At Laterra & Hodge, LLC, our Hackensack family lawyers work for this same goal, to protect your children and your family.
 We work hard to protect your child’s best interests.